 The Home Remedy: Treating Dandruff With Baking Soda

-The Proper Fix: Zinc supplements can rejuvenate and strengthen the skin on your scalp, preventing dandruff.
+The Proper Fix: Zinc supplements can rejuvenate and strengthen the skin on your scalp, helping to prevent dandruff.

 The Home Remedy: Eating Sesame Seeds to Whiten Teeth